port949/doorways/site/content/blog/creative-kitchen-island-design-ideas.md

 I just scratched the surface with these creative kitchen island designs.
 There are countless other way to make the most of your kitchen island on a budget.

-Now I need to hear from you. **How have you used your kitchen island to make the most of your kitchen work space on a budget.
+Now I need to hear from you:

+**How have you used your kitchen island to make the most of your kitchen work space on a budget.
 Have you tried any of the above ideas?
 Please share in the comments!**